segmentio/segment-docs/src/connections/destinations/catalog/actions-singlestore/index.md

 2. Select "SingleStore" and click **Add Destination**.
 3. Select an existing Source to connect to SingleStore (Actions).
 4. Enter a name for your SingleStore (Actions) destination, update any additional settings, then click **Save**.
-6. Now go to your "Mappings" and click "New Mapping"
+6. Navigate to the Mappings tab for your SingleStore destination and click **New Mapping**.
 7. Select "Send Data"
 8. Within "Map fields", select your database from the list presented
 9. Click "Next" and then "Save"